magento/devdocs/src/live-search/product-search.md

 ## Example usage

+### Live Search only

-The following example uses "Watch" as the search phrase:
+The following example uses "Watch" as the search phrase.
+The query uses the core `ProductInterface` to access product information.
+As a result, the query has a longer response time than using Catalog Service to retrieve this information.

 **Request:**